rosiehoyem/photo-contest/README.md

 * Set-up: To create a new contest, contact the API administrator for a unique api-key.
 This is the only required parameter for initializing a new tournament.
 I've treated the API key as non-sensative data.
 If it were identified as a security concern, I would put it in a `.yml` file, hide it from GitHub in the `.gitignore` file, and reference it through the configs.
 I'd use Heroku's config variables to include it in production.

+* Front end: [Bootstrap](http://getbootstrap.com/) and [Bootswatch](http://bootswatch.com/) theme were used to styalize the front end and provide some light interactivity.

 ##Issues to resolve:

 1. The application breaks (ungracefully) when trying to submit the first round of winners.
 I ran into an issue with submitting the form for choosing a winner in Round 1.